You’ve decided that it’s time to get organized. It’s time to take charge of your home and life.

 #3 Mindset to Ditch: “I Have to Be Perfect at ______”

-Whether you identify as a perfectionist or not, the truth is that you may still feel like you have to do things perfectly or else you’re falling short.
+Whether you identify as a perfectionist or not, the truth is that you may still feel like you have to do things perfectly…

-For example, imagine you’re trying to build a new habit or routine.
+For example, you’re trying to build a new habit or routine.
 Whether waking up at a new time, exercising daily, limiting social media use, doing laundry each day etc.

-While you go strong for a bit, you fall off the wagon a week in, and suddenly you feel like a complete failure.
+While you go strong for a bit, you fall off the wagon a week in and suddenly you feel like a complete failure.
 And then you give up on whatever it is you fell short on.

 Instead…